-IndieWire offer a plethora of selections for sections when it comes to their articles.
+IndieWire offers a plethora of selections for sections when it comes to their articles.

-These IndieWire Netflix posts highlight newly released films, along with smaller easily overlooked independent films that would normally get lost in the sea of new releases that Netflix produce and buy.
-They go into detail about each film mentioned, giving in-depth analysis and a critic rating.
+These IndieWire Netflix posts highlight newly released films, along with smaller easily overlooked independent films that would normally get lost in the sea of new releases that Netflix produces and buy.
+They go into detail about each film mentioned, giving in-depth analysis and a critical rating.

-On the TV section of the website, we can see recent reviews for TV shows or programmes.
+On the TV section of the website, we can see recent reviews for TV shows or programs.
 These focus on specific seasons at a time and give detailed breakdowns along with constructive criticism.
-There is also a section that focuses on interviewing said TV directors, stars and industry professionals.
+There is also a section that focuses on interviewing said TV directors, stars, and industry professionals.

 There’s an ‘awards spotlight Winter 2021’, which is updated each season by IndieWire Editor-at-Large and awards analyst Anne Thompson, with editing from IndieWire creative producer Leo Garcia.
 This consists of discussions with actors on the top film contenders of the year, with the most recent being a video series presented by Amazon studios, centered around deconstructing Sacha Baron Cohen and his writers ‘Borat Subsequent Moviefilm’.

 We also have IndieWire Oscar predictions.
 Similar to their Emmys predictions, this list will take you through their predictions for each award category.
 They outline what each film is about and touch on why they think their prediction will be nominated or awarded.
 Included are Spoiler alerts for the weary watcher.